PedroArvela/DAD2015-G7/README.md

 * `ist170958` - José Gonçalo Simões Rodrigues
 * `ist173557` - José Pedro de Almeida Arvela

+## Running test script

+All test scripts and network configurations are located in PuppetMaster\tests

+To run the script from the application simply type:

+"RunScript ..\..\tests\script.txt"

 ## Formatting

 To maintain code coherence please verify the following settings on Visual Studio